Hendrix-CS/csci150/index.md

     * At least **Partially Complete** all three projects.
 	* **Complete** the final project and at least **Partially Complete** one of the first two projects.
   * At least **Partially Complete** a minimum of six homework assignments.
-  * Up to two unexcused lab absences, **Complete** at least four of the lab assignments, and at least **Partially Complete** a minimum of six more.
+  * Up to two unexcused lab absences, **Complete** at least three of the lab assignments, and at least **Partially Complete** a minimum of six more.
   * Schedule and attend at least one Office Hours meeting
 * To earn a D in the course, a student will:
   * At least **Partially Complete** a minimum of two exams.
   * At least **Partially Complete** a minimum of two projects.
   * At least **Partially Complete** a minimum of four homework assignments.
-  * Up to three unexcused lab absences and at least **Partially Complete** a minimum of nine lab assignments.
+  * Up to three unexcused lab absences and at least **Partially Complete** a minimum of eight lab assignments.

 ### Revising submitted work
 If a submitted assignment receives a **Partial** assessment and the student seeks a **Complete** assessment: